Devon, UK, and Brittany, France.

 Working with images and the imagination enables a process of re-visioning our relationships, and a tool for recording and integrating our experience.
 (I’m also a painter so that feeds in to my work too.)
 Our main medium of expression within the project is creative, reflective and therapeutic writing (no previous experience needed; and I make little distinction between these categories), though I also use other arts-based practices.
 (All this figures on all my courses, but if you want a workshop that focuses on a specific aspect of writing in depth – and maybe more indoors! – see my other website: www.fire-in-the-head.co.uk)

 The Wild Ways (incorporating ‘Ground of Being’) is very much intended to be eco- and soulcentric rather than anthropocentric, but along the way people heal and change.
-I offer single day and longer outdoor workshops and retreats on Dartmoor, Exmoor and the Westcountry coasts, in the Hebrides, and in France, with groups or individuals (and mentoring, soul-work and ecotherapy by email, Skype or in person).
-In 2015, I included my lifelong friendship with horses in the mix, with Cait Collins on Exmoor (Cait is a coach and therapist who works with horses).
+For many years I’ve offered single day and longer outdoor workshops and retreats on Dartmoor, Exmoor and the Westcountry coasts, in the Hebrides, and in France, with groups or individuals (and mentoring, soul-work and ecotherapy by email, Skype or in person).
+In 2015, I included my lifelong friendship with horses in the mix.
 Other species have their own unique input in their own ways.

 I’m a lifelong student of wisdom traditions, especially the native British Mystery Tradition and a bardic path, and the Grail corpus, tarot, astrology and alchemy, depth psychology and the work that takes place at the psychospiritual threshold.
-Zen and Taoism have shaped the way I’ve lived my life since I was 16 (the practise of a commitment to an awareness of interconnectedness, simplicity, an intention to do no harm, attention to the rest of the natural world, attention to the moment, compassion, and a non-attachment to fixed ideologies are key ideas in both Zen and Taoism).
+Zen and Taoism have shaped the way I’ve lived my life since I was 16 (waking up: the practise of a commitment to an awareness of interconnectedness, simplicity, an intention to do no harm, attention to the rest of the natural world, attention to the moment, compassion, and a non-attachment to fixed ideologies are key ideas in both Zen and Taoism).